Emor: Leviticus chapter 23

-The Alphabet of Rabbi Akiva taught that when God was giving Israel the Torah, God told them that if they accepted the Torah and observed God's commandments, then God would give them for eternity a most precious thing that God possessed — the World To Come.
+The Alphabet of Rabbi Akiva taught that when God was giving Israel the Torah, God told them that if they accepted the Torah and observed God's commandments, then God would give them for eternity a most precious thing that God possessed—the World To Come.
 When Israel asked to see in this world an example of the World To Come, God replied that the Sabbath is an example of the World To Come.

+The Mishnah read Leviticus 23:4, "These are the festivals of the Lord, sacred gatherings, which you shall declare in their seasons," to teach that the community needed to fix the festivals at their proper times, even if it required transgressing Torah prohibitions, such as witnesses taking a long journey to Jerusalem to attest to the start of a new month.
+The Mishnah reported that Rabbi Akiva cited Leviticus 23:4 to Rabbi Joshua to teach that everything that the head of the Great Sanhedrin, Rabban Gamliel, did in sanctifying the month was valid.
+Rabbi Akiva read Leviticus 23:4 to indicate God's belief that whether the community had proclaimed the festivals at their proper time or not, the festivals were at the time established by the representatives of the Jewish people.